 Do I have to attend New Student Registration (NSR) and New Student Orientation (NSO)?

 Yes.
 All new incoming students are required to attend New Student Registration and Orientation.
 The material covered will be essential to your transition into Colorado Mountain College.
 This also applies to all students as well as transfer students.

 When will I receive my New Student Registration Confirmation?

-When can I register for fall classes?
+When can I register for classes?

 How do I get to Glenwood Springs?

-Shuttle: Colorado Mountain Express (CME) runs from Denver west to Glenwood Springs.
+Air: You can fly into Denver (DEN) and rent a car or take a shuttle or fly into Aspen (ASP), EagleVail (EGE) or Grand Junction (GJT) and rent a car or take a shuttle.
+Shuttle: Epic Mountain Express runs from Denver west to Glenwood Springs.
 CMC also serves the EagleVail and Aspen airports.
 Grand Junction is the only location where a shuttle is not an option.
-If further directions are needed, please contact me: Vicky Valentine at Vvalentine@coloradomtn.edu.
+If further directions are needed, please contact me: Rachel Fritz at firstname.lastname@example.org.

-Bring any SAT or ACT scores, copy of college transcripts or AP scores earned after you were admitted to CMC, personal scholarship information, and financial aid awards, and admissions correspondence if you have any questions.
+Be prepared with your SAT or ACT scores, copy of college transcripts or AP scores earned after you were admitted to CMC, personal scholarship information, and financial aid awards, and admissions correspondence if you have any questions.